baoguangsheng/bart-rewriters/bert_extractors/README.md

 For using previous BERT extractors, we copy the extractor-related code from https://github.com/baoguangsheng/ctx-rewriter-for-summ

-Before using the extractors, we need to download the trained models following ./models/README.md.
+Before using the extractors, we need to prepare models following the readmes in folder ./models and ./bert_pretrained.